 The Seal of the Nantucket Historical Association

-In 1659, Thomas Mayhew, a Puritan leader, purchased a portion of Nantucket directly from the Native American Indians who inhabited the island.
-Mayhew, in turn, sold the island to a group of nine English settlers from Massachusetts and New Hampshire who wanted to develop their own community outside the boundaries of Puritan control.
+In 1641, Thomas Mayhew, a Puritan settler in Watertown, Massachusetts, purchased the English land rights to Nantucket, Martha’s Vineyard, and adjacent islands from William, the Earl of Sterling, who had received them in a grant from the English Crown.
+In 1659, Mayhew sold his rights to Nantucket to a group of twenty English men from Massachusetts and New Hampshire who wanted to develop their own community outside the boundaries of Puritan control.
 Among the buyers were Thomas Macy, Mayhew’s cousin, and Tristram Coffin, father of the Coffin family in America.
-This group of families became the “original proprietors” of Nantucket.
+These men and their families became the first English settlers on Nantucket, and are frequently called the “original proprietors” despite the thousands of Native Wampanoag people who were living on the island when the English arrived.
 Mayhew’s compensation for the land — thirty pounds sterling and two beaver hats — is symbolically recorded in the seal of the Nantucket Historical Association, drawn in 1894.
 Thirty coins are depicted along with two hats.
-Also on the seal are a crossed arrow and harpoon, recognizing the island’s history as both a hunting ground and a whaling center.
+Also on the seal are a crossed arrow and harpoon, the former representing the Wampanoag people and the latter recognizing the island’s history as a whaling center.

 History of the NHA

-1894, Nantucket Historical Association established; purchases Quaker Meeting House.
+1894, Nantucket Historical Association established; purchases Friends Meeting House.

 1895-1928, NHA’s first curator, Susan E. Brock (1852-1937)